bsandrow/hacks/Readme.txt

     and ending of logging, as well as making sure that error output ends up in the log *and* in the cron email.

+gvr - gVim Remote

+    A quick way to launch a start or connect to a common gvim session (named using the current hostname; which allows gvim to not be confused be local commands trying to connect to remotely run sessions).